objectiv/objectiv.io/docs/docs/taxonomy/reference/events/InputChangeEvent.md

 # InputChangeEvent

-An [InteractiveEvent](/taxonomy/reference/events/InteractiveEvent.md that's triggered when user input is modified.
+An [InteractiveEvent](/taxonomy/reference/events/InteractiveEvent.md) that's triggered when user input is modified.
+Optionally, add an [InputValueContext](../global-contexts/InputValueContext.md) to track the input value from the user.

 import Mermaid from '@theme/Mermaid';